 Today sees the launch of our Warm Welcome Fundraising Appeal.
 Please give what you can to help us continue our work supporting refugees and asylum seekers in Hertfordshire.
 Thank you so much!
 Further to our support of the Refugee Council's paper: Rescue, Recovery and Reform, we are pleased that the Home Office has announced that newly recognised refugees will be given 56 days to find a place to live, double the current 28-day period..
 Although this is only a pilot, as the Refugee Council states:

 'Today's welcome news should help people who have been given refugee status have enough time to find accommodation, work and other necessities to rebuild their lives in Britain.'
 Last week, two of our volunteers went to Mix FM 92.6 for an interview with Elly O'Mara for her morning show.
 You can hear clips from the interview below.
 Dr Marianne Coleman speaks about the Forced to Flee report, where she interviewed 35 young male asylum seekers about how they were forced to flee their homes and make perilous journeys here.
 And volunteer Helen Singer speaks about what Herts Welcomes Refugees does, and how you can help.
-Do have a listen.
-We support the new briefing paper from the Refugee Council which calls for:
+Do have a listen. |

 |